monatis/clip.cpp/README.md

 # clip.cpp
 CLIP inference in plain C/C++ with no extra dependencies

+## Description
+This is a dependency free implementation of well known [CLIP](https://github.com/openai/clip) by OpenAI, thanks to the great work in [GGML](https://github.com/ggerganov/ggml).
+You can use it to work with CLIP models from both OpenAI and LAION in Transformers format.

+## Motivation
+CLIP is deployed for several task from semantic image search to zero-shot image labeling.
+It's also a part of Stable Diffusion and and the recently emerging field of large multimodal models (LMM).
+This repo is aimed at powering useful applications based on such models on computation- or memory-constraint devices.
+4-bit quantized CLIP is only 85.6 MB!

 ## WARNING
 This is not recommended for production yet, and and it needs some extra work to prepare examples and do benchmarks.
 Also see the node below.